rafiberlin/sose21-pm-language-and-vision-g1/README.md

 In the configuration file ./config.json, under the keys "vqa" / "lxmert", you can change the maximum length of the question and switch between "vqa" or "gqa" models.

+To see an example how to run an inference, run models/vqa/lxmert/lxmert_eval.py

 ### Evaluation on the official VQA metrics

 https://drive.google.com/file/d/1EWMHAafdAba2wUv56bvdg8UrV9h9rw6V/view?usp=sharing